lee-joanne/cork-paints/README.md

   - Testimonial Section

-    - The testimonial section contains testimonials and reviews from other learners who have attended Cork Paints.
+    - The testimonial section contains testimonies and reviews from other learners who have attended Cork Paints.
 This section contains a large image of a painting as the background image.
 White text is displayed over purple (#78748F) cards for high readability.
 There are three cards for the section to be split into thirds to enhance the appeal of the section.

     - The testimonial section is crucial to give the users the confidence and reassurance that Cork Paints is a reputable website and service.